Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 Noun

-bare infinitive: Used as a noun phrase when naming the grammar form.
-Example: A bare infinitive follows “can.”
+Bare infinitive: Used as a noun phrase when naming this grammar form.

-full infinitive: Used as a noun phrase when naming the grammar form.
-Example: A full infinitive begins with “to.”
+Full infinitive: Used as a noun phrase when naming this grammar form.

 Synonyms

-bare infinitive: Closest plain alternatives are infinitive without to, base verb in infinitive use, and zero infinitive.
+Bare infinitive: Closest plain alternatives include infinitive without to, base infinitive, and zero infinitive.

-full infinitive: Closest plain alternatives are to-infinitive and infinitive with to.
+Full infinitive: Closest plain alternatives include to-infinitive and infinitive with to.

 Example Sentences